BlueMap-Minecraft/BlueMapWiki/wiki/customization/Mods.md

 > Read the chapter [Installing-resource-packs]({{site.baseurl}}/wiki/customization/ResourcePacks.html) before reading this chapter.
 {: .info }

-The first and most important thing to do this, is to take the **client**-version of the mod.jar and put it into the `resourcepacks`-folder.<br>
+Usually, the only thing you need to do, is to take the **client**-version of the mod.jar and put it into the `resourcepacks`-folder.<br>
 E.g. if you want to add support for biomes-o-plenty you take the `biomesoplenty.jar` from your client and upload it on your server into bluemaps `resourcepack`-folder *(next to bluemaps configuration-files)*!<br>